-JONATHAN COHN, a member of Sidley’s elite Supreme Court and Appellate practice, has argued cases in the United States Supreme Court, the federal courts of appeals, and federal district courts on a wide range of constitutional, statutory, and administrative law issues.
-Jon has successfully represented clients in complex commercial litigation and disputes involving patent law, trade secrets, false advertising, unfair competition, jurisdiction, immunity, preemption, class actions, international trade, and the APA.
+JONATHAN COHN is a member of Sidley’s complex commercial litigation practice and Supreme Court and Appellate practice, and has argued cases in the United States Supreme Court, the federal courts of appeals and federal district courts.
+Both a trial lawyer and an appellate authority, Jon has successfully represented clients on a wide range of constitutional, statutory and administrative law issues in all stages of litigation.
+Jon has successfully represented clients in disputes involving false advertising, trade secrets, patent law, unfair competition, products liability, jurisdiction, immunity, preemption, class actions, international trade and the APA.

 - Air Wisconsin Airlines Corp. v.
 Hoeper.
 In the United States Supreme Court, Jon successfully defended the airline against a defamation challenge for a report made to TSA.
 The Court reversed a jury verdict and held that the airline's statements were substantially true and the airline was immune from liability.

 Jon has argued dozens of appeals in the United States Courts of Appeals for the Second Circuit, Third Circuit, Fourth Circuit, Sixth Circuit, Seventh Circuit, Eighth Circuit, Ninth Circuit, Tenth Circuit, Eleventh Circuit, D.C.
 Circuit and Federal Circuit.
 He has also argued six en banc appeals in the Second, Sixth, Ninth and D.C.
 Circuits, winning all of them.